-The first step towards dealing with the hair loss is acceptance.
+The first step towards dealing with the hair loss during chemotherapy is acceptance.
 It’s not very simple.
 Many people find it hard to cope with the loss of appearance and seek professional help.
 Hair loss can also cause emotional issues such as lack of self-confidence and will power.
 However, keep paddling on and find ways to be able to come to terms with this harsh reality.
 The sooner, the better!
 Loved ones often act as a support system here.
 Take back some control and see how you can make peace with this temporary condition.

 Next, find ways to restore your natural charisma through alternative means.
 Either embrace the short-haired look or you can also opt for wigs/hairdos.
 Innovative and easy hairstyles can stop further hair loss and still help you maintain a decent look.
 A little more focus on other aspects of your health, not just your physical health appearance but also your emotional health, will help you gain confidence.
 Your personality, self-confidence and the ability to fight cancer is far more appealing to a general audience and more often than not to you.